 Build QtCreator on Raspberry Pi

-This tutorial will explain how to build a native QtCreator to run on a Raspberry Pi using Qt 5.10.
+This tutorial will explain how to build a native QtCreator to run on a Raspberry Pi using Qt 5.10 or later.

 Remove installed Qt packages